Battle of Hampton Roads: CSS Virginia

 When the Civil War broke out in 1861, Confederate Secretary of the Navy Stephen R. Mallory was an early enthusiast for the advantages of armor.
 As he looked upon it, the Confederacy could not match the industrial North in numbers of ships at sea, so they would have to compete by building vessels that individually outclassed those of the Union.
 Armor would provide the edge.
 Mallory gathered about himself a group of men who could put his vision into practice, among them John M. Brooke, John L. Porter, and William P. Williamson.

 When Mallory's men searched the South for factories that could build engines to drive the heavy ships that he wanted, they found no place to do it immediately.
 At the best facility, the Tredegar Iron Works in Richmond, building engines from scratch would take at least a year.
 Upon learning this, Williamson suggested taking the engines from the hulk of Merrimack, recently raised from the bed of the Elizabeth River.
 His colleagues promptly accepted his suggestion and expanded it, proposing that the design of their projected ironclad be adapted to the hull.
 Porter produced the revised plans, which were submitted to Mallory for approval.

 On July 11, 1861, the new design was accepted, and work began almost immediately.
-The burned-out hull was towed into the graving dock that the Union Navy had failed to destroy.
+The burned-out hull was towed into a graving dock that the Union Navy had failed to destroy.
 During the subsequent conversion process, the plans developed further, incorporating an iron ram fitted to the prow.
-The re-modeled ship's offense, in addition to the ram, consisted of 10 guns: six 9 in smooth-bore Dahlgrens, two 6.4 in and two 7 in Brooke rifles.
+The remodeled ship's weaponry, in addition to the ram, consisted of 10 guns: six 9 in smooth-bore Dahlgrens, two 6.4 in and two 7 in Brooke rifles.
 Trials showed that these rifles firing solid shot would pierce up to eight inches of armor plating.